TxnLab/use-wallet/README.md

 ### shouldShowSignTxnToast

-Pera Connect, Defly Connect and Daffi Connect share a `shouldShowSignTxnToast` option that is set to `true` by default. `use-wallet` v1 set these to `false` by default, and required setting the option back to `true` to achieve the libraries' default behavior.
+Pera Connect, Defly Connect and Daffi Connect share a `shouldShowSignTxnToast` option that is set to `true` by default.
+UseWallet v1 set these to `false` by default, and required setting the option back to `true` to achieve the libraries' default behavior.

 In v2 this option is set to `true` by default.
 If your app has this option set to `true` you can remove it from your configuration.
 If you wish to disable the toast(s), you must now explicitly set the option to `false`.